pitt1321/lectures/week_03/README.md

 # Computational methods in Physics
 ## Week 3
 #### Prof. Michael Wood-Vasey
+##### [based on materials from Prof. Brian D'Urso]
 ##### University of Pittsburgh, Department of Physics and Astronomy

 ## Random Numbers

 ### Deterministic Randomness
-Some problems appear physically uncertain.
+Some problems are physically unpredictable.
 Examples:
   * thermal motion
   * games of chance
   * radioactive decay

 How do we deal with randomness numerically?
   * Computers are deterministic; no chance involved.
-  * Always same output for same input; unless error.
+  * Always same output for same input; unless hardware error.
   * Generate pseudo-random numbers.
   * Monte Carlo calculations: simulate random events.
     - Solve equations statistically